 He has served in other leadership roles in the Clinical TMS Society as he was the Secretary of the society between 2019 – 2021 and he has been on the Board of Directors since he was elected as director in 2017 (the first British psychiatrist to be elected to this position) and he was re-elected to this position in 2020.

 In May 2018 he was awarded the Clinical TMS Society President’s award for his dedication, collaboration, efforts and leadership to advance the ideals of the Society.
-At the present time Dr Abdelghani is the chair of the Outreach Committee in the society in addition to being a member of the Educational Committee.
-He gives lectures and hands-on-training both nationally and internationally on the topic of TMS and neuromodulation.
+At the present time he is a member of the following committees in the Clinical TMS Society; Educational Committee, Outreach Committee, Membership Committee and Finance Committee.
+He gives lectures and hands-on-training both nationally and internationally on the topic of TMS, neuromodulation and interventional psychiatry treatments.
 He is a faculty member of the PULSES TMS training course that is delivered by the Clinical TMS Society in different countries.

 He has been formally trained in TMS at two of the top TMS centres in the world; Harvard University in USA and Medical University of South Carolina (MUSC) at the hands of Prof Mark George who was the first psychiatrist to use TMS to treat depression in the early 90s.

 Dr Abdelghani is actively involved in TMS clinical research with the aim of making TMS treatment more efficient and more accessible to different groups of patients.
 He is the London Principal Investigator for the BRIGhTMIND TMS Randomised Control Trial (RCT).
 When completed it is expected to be the largest TMS RCT conducted outside North America.